 The team was pleasantly surprised by the results of cooking mussels in the microwave oven.
 We guessed that they’d be tough and unevenly cooked, but they had reasonable levels of juice and were tender.
 Using conventional cooking techniques will provide a slightly better result, but the difference isn't huge.

-How to microwave mussels
+How to Microwave Mussels

 Let’s take a closer look at the three cooking methods and how they rated.